Mattstar64/Moonshot-project/documents/managment/project_charter.md

 ### Purpose

-Game development is the most powerful creative field to me, however, learning it is a long process due to fragmented learning, overwhelming tools, and the lack of engaging resources.
+Game development is the most powerful creative field to me, however, learning it is a long process due to fragmented learning, overwhelming amount of tools, and the lack of engaging resources.

 Traditional tutorials often focus on isolated topics, lack interactivity, and most of the time doesn't allow a creative process.